 Multicolored Clay from Izucar de Matamoros

-from Izucar de Matamoros in Puebla is widely appreciated for its delicate drawings and bright colors.
-A small community with a long pottery tradition, the town's pottery became internationally known thanks to Alfonso Castillo Orta talent and creativity.
+) from Izucar de Matamoros, a small community with an extensive pottery tradition, is widely appreciated for its delicate drawings and bright colors; the town's pottery became internationally known thanks to Alfonso Castillo Orta's expertise and creativity.
 Among the most representative models in this style are the incense burners and the tree of life

 Multicolored Tree of Life Candle Holder